|University Business Office

 If students arrive late by 10 or fewer days, their boarding fee will not decrease.
 The only exception, however, is lateness because of hospital confinement.
 If students are late because of seven-day or longer stays in the hospital, the university will consider adjusting the board fee.
 Contact Card Services, Student Success Center, Room 2300; (540) 568-6446 for additional information.

-Any overpayment of a student account can be either refunded or posted to a future semester as a payment.
-All overpayments are refunded to the student.
-All student refunds are handled by the University’s vendor, BankMobile.
-A refund preference must be selected by using the “My Refunds” link in MyMadison or at RefundSelection.com.
+An overpayment of a student account from personal funds can be either refunded or posted to a future semester as a payment.
+If a refund is requested, all overpayments are refunded to the student.
+All student refunds are handled by the University’s vendor, BankMobile, a technology solution powered by BMTX, Inc. A refund preference must be selected by using the “My Refunds” link in MyMadison or at RefundSelection.com.
 If you have questions or need assistance after reviewing the refunding instructions on the UBO website, you can contact the UBO office for information at (540) 568-6505.

 Students who officially withdraw from the university by the deadline for the semester will be refunded all tuition and comprehensive fee payments.

 Students who officially withdraw from the university after the deadline for the semester will be responsible for full tuition and comprehensive fee charges, unless their withdrawal is due to an illness certified by a physician or for unavoidable emergency or extenuating circumstances.
-Tuition reduction must be approved and recommended by the Office of the Dean of Students.
+Tuition reduction must be approved and recommended by the Office of the Registrar.

 All meal plan charges will be pro-rated, and campus housing charges will be based on the refund schedule listed in the housing contract.

-For further information on withdrawal from the university, contact the Office of the Dean of Students.
+For further information on withdrawal from the university, contact the Office of the Registrar.